nebtex/vault-migrator/README.md

 }
 ```

-full list of storage backends and configuration options: [Vault Storage Backend](https://www.vaultproject.io/docs/configuration/storage/index.html)
+> this will backup each 24 hours your data in dynamodb to a consul instance.

-this will backup each 24 hours your data in dynamodb to a consul instance.
+full list of storage backends and configuration options: [Vault Storage Backends](https://www.vaultproject.io/docs/configuration/storage/index.html)

 `schedule` is optional for more documentation please check [robfig/cron](https://godoc.org/github.com/robfig/cron)